xtdb/xtdb/crux-metrics/README.md

 [Dropwizard metrics](https://metrics.dropwizard.io/4.1.2/) are used to store and display metrics.

-rocksdb metrics can be included by setting `:crux.metrics/with-rocksdb-metrics?` to true in the node configuration
+rocksdb metrics can be also included by using the module `'crux.kv.rocksdb/kv-store-with-metrics`

 The following 5 components can be used to display these.